-A total of 1,073 birds and 26 species were recorded during avian point count surveys conducted at NCTAMS PAC Wahiawa (Hamer Environmental, 2016) (Appendix L-2).
+A total of 1,073 birds and 26 species were recorded during avian point count surveys conducted at NCTAMS PAC Wahiawa (Hamer Environmental, 2016) (Appendix K-2).
 As discussed in the threatened and endangered fauna species discussion, the SOH-listed (on O'ahu only) endangered Hawaiian short-eared owl may occur at NCTAMS PAC Wahiawa; however, this species was not observed during focused point count surveys conducted from 2017 through 2020 (RCUH, 2017a-d, 2018a-d, 2019a-d, 2020a-d).
-One MBTA-protected bird species, the Pacific golden plover, is a seasonal visitor to NCTAMS PAC Wahiawa.
+Three MBTA-protected bird species occur in the area.
+The Pacific golden plover is a seasonal visitor to NCTAMS PAC Wahiawa, while the house finch and cattle egret are year-round residents.
 The Pacific golden plover is the second most abundant bird species occurring at NCTAMS PAC Wahiawa and is normally found on mown grasslands (DON, 2001).
-Table 4-9 (Section 4.3.3.2, Fauna) provides a description of this bird species.
+Table 4-9 (Section 4.3.3.2, Fauna) provides a description of these bird species.